 Conclusion

 The digital world is not just a place where trolls and armchair psychologists thrive.
 It is also a place where you can get a rational and timely, though unconventional, assessment of your counterparties.
 Some of these assessments may be by experts and some by the average Joe.
 No matter the source though, they do hold the power to shape business destinies and, therefore, should not be ignored.
 This is especially true given that the uncertainty of present-day financial markets sometimes makes past financial data null and void.
-The TRaiCE digital index helps financiers do just that.
-It helps them leverage the golden age of data that we live in while giving them an added layer of risk protection.
+The TRaiCE Business Sentiment Index helps financiers do just that.
+It helps them leverage the golden age of data we live in while giving them an added layer of risk protection.